OsiriX-Foundation/karnak-documentation/docs/deidentification/externalid_provider.md

 ## A jar was loaded and the deleted from the folder

 If you have already loaded a jar in KARNAK and you delete it from the externalid-provider directory, you will no longer be able to launch KARNAK.
-You will get an error like this: `File not found in /PATH/externalid-providers/JARNAME.jar`
+In the log, you will get an error like this:

+ `ERROR [restartedMain] org.karnak.backend.config.ExternalIDProviderConfig:  File not found in /PATH/externalid-providers/JARNAME.jar`

 To relaunch KARNAK 2 solutions are available: